jasonliu2050/transiction_fraud/README.md

 scenarios, and could find hidden and implicit correlations in dataset.
 In this project, we use lightDBM machine learning model, after doing dataset preprocessing. feature engineering, trainning and validation, we could reach auc sconre 0.96.
 ### Main findings TODO
-The problem we need to solve is to classify transictions.
-The goal is to from the transiction to determine which one is Fraud.
+The problem we need to solve is to classify transactions.
+The goal is to determine which transaction will be a fraud.

-### Other finding TODO
+### Other findings TODO
+Some features were more complexed to handle because they had hidden values making it impossible to determine what exactly they were.

 ### System Pipline